Aaron Rouse: College career

 Rouse finished his college career at Virginia Tech with 217 total tackles (93 solo tackles), 12 tackles for losses, four forced fumbles with one recovery, nine passes defensed and five interceptions.
 Rouse made 24 starts in 52 career games at Virginia Tech.

 Professional career

 Pre-draft

-Rouse entered the 2007 NFL Draft as one of the top prospects at safety with his unmatched combination of size, strength and speed.
+Rouse entered the 2007 NFL draft as one of the top prospects at safety with his unusual combination of size, strength and speed.
 At 6'4, 223 pounds, he ran 4.59 40-yard dash at the NFL Combine.
 While his physical attributes impressed scouts, his lackluster senior season drastically reduced his draft stock; Rouse was projected by many as a late first-round to second-round draft pick.